-I learned how to cook from my mom, which is to say I never formally learned at all.
-What I absorbed via osmosis involved a complete lack of any type of measuring device, meaning that I still tend to eyeball things.
-Where this becomes particularly problematic is in the salt department, as there’s something so satisfying in dumping artisanal pink Himalayan sea salt into a pot of fresh vegetables or pasta.
+I learned how to cook from my mom, which is to say I was never formally trained; rather, I learned by watching her sear, sauté, and (indeed) season.
+Regarding seasoning, what I absorbed via osmosis involved a complete lack of any type of measuring device, meaning that I still tend to eyeball things.
+Where this becomes particularly problematic is in the salt department, as there's something so satisfying in dumping artisanal pink Himalayan sea salt into a pot of fresh vegetables or pasta.
 Not so satisfying?
 The taste of overly salted food, which is *thumbs down emoji.*

 "Salt helps to bring out the natural flavors in food, but if you go overboard it can be jarring," agrees celebrity chef and holistic nutritionist Shauna Faulisi.
 Once I've been liberal with the sodium chloride, I've always assumed it's too late to salvage a palatable meal; however, kitchen experts tell me this isn't true.
 "It happens to the best of us—that sprinkle of salt can sometimes turn into one too many," says Faulisi.
 Thankfully with the right tricks up your sleeve, you can still salvage your dinner in no time.